openeuropa/oe_showcase/modules/oe_showcase_glossary/README.md

 Just update the [`::isPageDisplay()`](./src/GlossaryViewHooks.php#L72) and [`::isSummaryDisplay()`](./src/GlossaryViewHooks.php#L85)
 to include the new display IDs.\
 E.g. if adding a new block display `block_1`:
-- edit the `attachment_1` display to be attached to the new block display;
+- edit the `attachment_1` view display to be attached to the new block display;
-- updated the `::isPageDisplay()` method to return TRUE also for the new display ID.
+- update the `::isPageDisplay()` method to return TRUE also for the new display ID.
 - style the needed view templates accordingly.

 ### Custom initial character